-Last updated on November 17th, 2016
+Last updated on September 16th, 2019

-Bryan stirred up big pitchers for each sipping shot ahead of time, while LeeMichael finished all the painting touch-ups before we pulled into the driveway—since every apartment or house the guys have lived in has been in a constant state of renovation, this is no small deal).
+Bryan stirred up big pitchers for each sipping shot ahead of time, while LeeMichael finished all the painting touch-ups before we pulled into the driveway (since every apartment or house the guys have lived in has been in a constant state of renovation, this is no small deal).

 After powering through my usual midmorning panic, by 5:30 p.m.
 I was not only done cooking, but also showered, dressed, and bedecked in green and blue faux eyelashes that shimmered like tiny peacock plumes on each lid.

 Departing from our International Cuisine Spotlight Series for the second year in a row, we decided on honey as this year’s culinary focus in honor of Bryan and LeeMichael’s latest tenants: 40,000 bees in a cozy little backyard hive.

 (Truthfully, chill peppers played an unofficial role as the second food theme of the night, since there’s something about honey that just calls out for a little bit of heat as a counterpoint.
 Sweet and spicy go together like

 Katy Perry and Russell Brand Kyra Sedgwick and Kevin Bacon.)

-Crisping up the mini cabbages in a hot oven, I brought out their natural sweetness, pairing the caramelized orbs with a sweet and salty dressing punched up with honey, mint, and just a little more minced chili pepper.
+Crisping up the mini cabbages in a hot oven, I brought out their natural sweetness, then tossed them in a sweet and salty dressing punched up with honey, mint, and just a little more minced chili pepper.

-- 2 pounds Brussels sprouts
+- 4 pounds Brussels sprouts

 - 1/4 cup olive oil